jpswade/jpswade.github.io/_posts/2018/2018-11-23-microservices-flow-of-data.md

 > "Microservices is a label and not the description" - Martin Fowler

-You think think of Microservices much like Service Oriented Architecture (SOA), an architectural approach, rather than a technical implementation, like Enterprise Service Bus (ESB).
+You can think of Microservices much like Service Oriented Architecture (SOA), an architectural approach, rather than a technical implementation, like Enterprise Service Bus (ESB).

 It is therefore not a silver bullet and it’s easy to get things wrong.